Search This Blog

 Robert died in 1903 but his wife Annette, their daughter Annette junior and her husband Charles Pownseby continued to live at Caxton Villa for a short period after his death.

-In 1915 Charles volunteered for war service in the "Tunnelers" section of the New Zealand Engineers and set off for Europe to fight as part of the New Zealand Expeditionary Force.
+In 1915 Claude volunteered for war service in the "Tunnelers" section of the New Zealand Engineers and set off for Europe to fight as part of the New Zealand Expeditionary Force.
 Unfortunately he was listed first as missing and then as killed in action in France in 1916.
 He had £59 in the bank at the time but no other New Zealand property.
 Two years later no one had stepped forward to claim or administer his estate so the New Zealand authorities took on the job.
-Annette Pownseby may not have considered a trip to New Zealand financially worth her while to deal with matters herself.
-At the time of his death Charles held the rank of sergeant.
+Annette Pownceby may not have considered a trip to New Zealand financially worth her while to deal with matters herself.
+At the time of his death Claude held the rank of sergeant.

 By the time of the 1911 census Caxton Villa had become the home of Florence and Fred Crispin who had private means and their young daughter Joyce.
 The following year another daughter Lydia was born at the house.
 The family had previously been living in Henley.
 At Caxton they kept two live in servants at the time of the census- 18 year old Mabel Taylor and 25 year old Alice Kate Townsend.